aubreyrjones/lemon-py/README.md

 have one.
 Maybe as part of SCons?

-Q. Can I use the native lexer+tree+parser framework independently of Python?
+Q. How do I use the native lexer+tree+parser framework independently of Python?

-A. Yes, although the process is currently a bit ugly and manual.
+A. The process is currently a bit ugly and manual.
 Use the `--debug --noinstall` options when building the grammar to generate all intermediate and output files to the current working directory (instead of a tempdir).
-You can use `concat_grammar.c` (compiled as C++) as the basis for your native parser.
+You'll need to edit the various includes and whatnot, but you should be able to untangle it.
+The public interface is defined in `ParseNode.hpp` inside the lemon-py directory, where you can also find `ParserImpl.cpp`.

+By default the generated Lemon grammar file _includes the `.cpp` file_ in order to implement the lexer + parser environment.
+This makes it easier to build the Python module, but is probably not what you want for a nice clean C++ build.

 `#define LEMON_PY_SUPPRESS_PYTHON` will disable inclusion of `pybind11` and definition of python-related interfaces.
-The C++ backing for these interfaces is suitable for use in native code, and may be found in the `parser` namespace.
-Some implementations may wish to write their own `parse()` driver that avoids the calls to `uplift()`, which convert from `_parser_impl` Lemon-compatibility types into application-facing value types.
-Keep in mind that the raw pointers holding together the `_parser_impl::ParseNode` graph do not own the `ParseNode`s, but rather the `Parser` that generated them owns the objects--nodes may not outlive their parent `Parser`.

-Extracting a suitable header and avoiding multiple definition is left as an exercise to the reader.
+This has some effects in both the header and implementation file, and you should probably not attempt to link a C++ program to a parser built as a Python module.

+The C++ header file defines the `parser` namespace, in which you can find the `ParseNode` implementation as well as `ParseNode parse_string(std::string const&)` and `std::string dotify(ParseNode const&)`.